felipeflfranca/market-expert/README.md

 # Market Expert
-# REST API PHP and React with typescript + Material UI
+# REST API PHP and React with Typescript + Material UI
-This is a demonstration based on the concept of a market program with REST API backend made in PHP with PostgreSQL database and a React with typescript + Material UI.
+This is a demonstration based on the concept of a market program with REST API backend made in PHP with PostgreSQL database and a React with Typescript + Material UI.

 ## Developer